 The “California-style” mansion is the remains of the Alexian Brothers Novitiate (namesake of Monastery Falls), a famous local landmark with an extremely interesting history (including a 1975 armed takeover by a “Menominee Warrior” group!).

 - Upstream of Hwy 22: Likely many interesting sections but l know little about them.
 Much of the headwaters are likely on reservation land and off limits.

-- Riverside Park to Red River Park: 1.5 miles.
-Mostly Lower Red Lake.
+- Riverside Park to Red River Park: 1.4 miles.
+Pretty much the length of Lower Red Lake.
 Probably an uninteresting flowage.
-A short stretch from the dam to the lake might provide whitewater during high flows.

 - Red River Park/Dam to Hwy A: 4.7 miles.
 Reviewed here.